DUNE/dune-justin/docs/external_api_rates.md

 Rucio ping API is called three times to measure average Rucio responsiveness.
-If sufficiently low, workflowJobs() is called which submits up to 2000 jobs (in HTCondor clusters) in each cycle depending how many unallocated files there are associated with activate workflows.
+If sufficiently low, workflowJobs() is called which submits up to 2000 jobs (in HTCondor clusters) in each cycle depending how many unallocated files there are associated with active workflows.

 ### Wrapper jobs